-Consequently, the EU commission has started to adapt the EU Directive regarding Environmental assessment, named EIA Directive.
+Consequently, the EU commission has started to adapt the EU directive regarding environmental assessment - the EIA Directive.

-Holistic Environmental Impact assessment for buildings is defined by European Standard EN 15978, in the scope of CEN TC 350 work program.
-It takes into account the full life cycle of the building, including end of life, recycling after demolition and energy production at building level.
+The Holistic Environmental Impact assessment for buildings is defined by European Standard EN 15978 in the scope of CEN TC 350 work programme.
+It takes into account the full life cycle of the building, including end of life, recycling after demolition, and energy production at the building level.